PathwayCommons/guide/_workflows/pathway_enrichment/visualize.md

 #### Generate expression file

-[Previously]({{site.baseurl}}/workflows/pathway_enrichment/get_data/), the TCGA-OV RNA-seq expression data (counts) and subtypes (group) were inserted into an (R) edgeR DGEList variable `TCGAOV_data` and saved to an RData file named 'TCGAOV_data.rda'.
+[Previously]({{site.baseurl}}/workflows/pathway_enrichment/get_data/), the TCGA-OV RNA-seq expression data (counts) and subtypes (group) were inserted into an (R) edgeR DGEList variable `tcgaov_dge` and saved to an RData file named 'tcgaov_dge.RData'.

-<a href="{{ site.baseurl }}/{{ site.media_root }}/workflows/pathway_enrichment/get_data/TCGAOV_data.rda" type="button" class="btn btn-info btn-lg btn-block" download><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> TCGAOV_data.rda</a>
+<a href="{{ site.baseurl }}/{{ site.media_root }}/workflows/pathway_enrichment/get_data/tcgaov_dge.RData" type="button" class="btn btn-info btn-lg btn-block" download><span class="glyphicon glyphicon-download-alt" aria-hidden="true"></span> tcgaov_dge.RData</a>

-From `TCGAOV_data`, we will retrieve the expression data from the `counts` variable and the HGNC gene identifiers from the `genes` variable.
+From `tcgaov_dge`, we will retrieve the expression data from the `counts` variable and the HGNC gene identifiers from the `genes` variable.
 We must filter with count-per-million (CPM) rather than filtering on the counts directly, as the latter does not account for differences in library sizes between samples.
 The `counts` variable uses Ensembl IDs so the remaining code is a merge operation to get the data into the format suggested in Table 1.

 <hr/>

 Install and load the required R/Bioconductor packages.
 Declare the paths for files we wish to load and eventually write (i.e. expression and phenotypes).
-Then load the TCGA HGS-OvCa RNA-seq data in the DGEList variable `TCGAOV_data`.
+Then load the TCGA HGS-OvCa RNA-seq data in the DGEList variable `tcgaov_dge`.

+> Note: The code below is contained in a script named `visualize.R`.

 {% highlight r %}
-  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/6e3de0cc218d1d62a23fb9ea30f94664da517dde/src/scripts/visualize.R 1 21 %}
+  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/b0c4a8a2e06f67e9fc0d3a3005ce94058e37bbf5/src/scripts/visualize.R 1 15 %}
 {% endhighlight %}

 We repeat a section of the previous code that filters genes with low expression (noisy) and calculates normalization factors for each sample that adjust for differences in total mapped sequence reads.

 {% highlight r %}
-  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/6e3de0cc218d1d62a23fb9ea30f94664da517dde/src/scripts/visualize.R 23 39 %}
+  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/b0c4a8a2e06f67e9fc0d3a3005ce94058e37bbf5/src/scripts/visualize.R 16 30 %}
 {% endhighlight %}

-Our DGEList `TCGAOV_normalized_TMM` has a variable `genes` where we can retrieve the HGNC IDs (column `external_gene_name`) assign to the 'NAME' field; We will assign the Ensembl IDs (column `ensembl_gene_id`) to 'DESCRIPTION' (Table 1).
+Our DGEList `tcgaov_normalized_tmm` has a variable `genes` where we can retrieve the HGNC IDs (column `external_gene_name`) assign to the 'NAME' field; We will assign the Ensembl IDs (column `ensembl_gene_id`) to 'DESCRIPTION' (Table 1).

 {% highlight r %}
-  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/6e3de0cc218d1d62a23fb9ea30f94664da517dde/src/scripts/visualize.R 41 60 %}
+  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/b0c4a8a2e06f67e9fc0d3a3005ce94058e37bbf5/src/scripts/visualize.R 31 50 %}
 {% endhighlight %}

-Here we merge the `TCGAOV_normalized_TMM` data frame variable `genes` with the normalized data frame of expression values in `TCGAOV_counts_cpm`.
-The `genes` variable has extra columns so we punt these in the final data frame `TCGAOV_EM_expression`.
+Here we merge the `tcgaov_normalized_tmm` data frame variable `genes` with the normalized data frame of expression values in `tcgaov_counts_cpm`.
+The `genes` variable has extra columns so we punt these in the final data frame `tcgaov_em_expression`.
 The 'NAME' and 'DESCRIPTION' column headers are subtituted in the final container.

 Finally we write to file.

 {% highlight r %}
-  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/6e3de0cc218d1d62a23fb9ea30f94664da517dde/src/scripts/visualize.R 61 68 %}
+  {% github_sample jvwong/docker_enrichment_workflow_gdc/blob/b0c4a8a2e06f67e9fc0d3a3005ce94058e37bbf5/src/scripts/visualize.R 51 60 %}
 {% endhighlight %}

 <hr/>